Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: Massive MIMO FBMC: Asymptotic Analysis

 \ee where $\bH_m$ is the channel coefficient matrix at the center of the $m^{\rm th}$ subcarrier, i.e., $H_m^{i,k} \triangleq \sum_{l=0}^{L_{\rm h}-1} h_{i,k}[l] e^{-j \frac{2\pi ml}{M}}$.
 In MRC, $\bD_m$ is a $K \times K$ diagonal matrix with the $k^{\rm th}$ diagonal element given by $D_m^{k,k} = \sum_{i=0}^{N-1} |H_m^{i,k}|^2$.
 The role of $\bD_m$ is to normalize the amplitude of the MRC output.
 Without this term, the amplitude grows linearly without a bound as the number of BS antennas increases.

 We note that for large number of BS antennas $N$ and using the law of large numbers, $\bD_m$ tends to $N \eye_K$.
 Similarly, when $N$ grows large and due to the law of large numbers, $\bH_m^{\rm H} \bH_m$ tends to $N \eye_K$, \cite{ngo2013energy}.
-Hence, all of the above combiners tend to $\frac{1}{N} \bH_m$ as the number of BS antennas increases, \cite{ngo2013energy}.
-Therefore, in the following, to find the various interference terms in the \emph{asymptotic} regime, i.e., as the number of BS antennas $N$ approaches infinity, we consider $\BW_m = \frac{1}{N} \bH_m$.
+Hence, all of the above combiners tend to $\frac{1}{N} \bH_m$, i.e., matched filter, as the number of BS antennas increases, \cite{ngo2013energy}.
+Therefore, in the following, to find the various interference terms in the \emph{asymptotic} regime, i.e., as the number of BS antennas $N$ approaches infinity, we consider matched filter (MF) multi-antenna combining according to $\BW_m = \frac{1}{N} \bH_m$.

 Before we continue, we recall the following result from probability theory, paving the way for our upcoming derivations.
 Let $\ba = [a_1,\dots,a_n]^{\rm T}$ and $\bb = [b_1,\dots,b_n]^{\rm T}$ be two random vectors each containing i.i.d. elements.
 Moreover, assume that the $i^{\rm th}$ elements of $\ba$ and $\bb$ are correlated according to $\mathbb{E}\big\{ a_i^* b_i \big\} = C_{ab}$, $i = 1,\dots,n$.
 Consequently, according to the law of large numbers, the sample mean $\frac{1}{n} \ba^{\rm H} \bb = \frac{1}{n} \sum_{i=1}^n a_i^* b_i$ converges almost surely to the distribution mean $C_{ab}$ as $n$ tends to infinity.